Karthik-Vijay/Karthik-Vijay/README.md

 ### Hi there 👋, I am a Frontend developer mostly building apps around angular.

-- 🔭 Currently working @ Cognizant.
+- 🔭 Currently working @ Watlow.
 - 🌱 Currently expanding knowledge in RxJs and Redux.
 - 📫 Reach out to me at
      <div id="badges">